-AD-HIES is characterized by abnormally high levels of an immune system protein called immunoglobulin E (IgE) in the blood.
-IgE normally triggers an immune response against foreign invaders in the body, particularly parasitic worms, and plays a role in allergies.
-It is unclear why people with AD-HIES have such high levels of IgE.
+For unknown reasons, people with AD-HIES have abnormally high levels of an immune system protein called immunoglobulin E (IgE) in the blood.
+IgE normally triggers an immune response against foreign invaders in the body, particularly parasitic worms, and is involved in allergies.
+However, IgE is not needed for these roles in people with AD-HIES, and it is unclear why affected individuals have such high levels of the protein without having allergies.

 Changes in the STAT3 gene alter the structure and function of the STAT3 protein, impairing its ability to control the activity of other genes.
 A shortage of functional STAT3 blocks the maturation of T cells (specifically a subset known as Th17 cells) and other immune cells.
 The resulting immune system abnormalities make people with AD-HIES highly susceptible to infections, particularly bacterial and fungal infections of the lungs and skin.
 The STAT3 protein is also involved in the formation of cells that build and break down bone tissue, which could help explain why STAT3 gene mutations lead to the skeletal and dental abnormalities characteristic of this condition.
 It is unclear how STAT3 gene mutations lead to increased IgE levels.

 Mutations in the ZNF341 gene cause a disorder similar to AD-HIES but with a different pattern of inheritance.
 When the STAT3 gene is involved, one altered copy of the gene is sufficient to cause the disorder (which is known as autosomal dominant inheritance).
 In contrast, when the ZNF341 gene is involved, both copies of the gene are altered (which is known as autosomal recessive inheritance).